ChoiSD/how-to-Hyperledger-Fabric/Docs/Build-From-Scratch/02-Add-Network-Admin.md

 R1 : org1.com

-## Create a self-signed CA certificate
+## Create a self-signed CA certificate for R1

 Locate yourself in a path where `openssl.cnf` file exists.
 *I assume that you have just done [01-Create-Network.md](https://github.com/ChoiSD/how-to-Hyperledger-Fabric/blob/master/Docs/Build-From-Scratch/01-Create-Network.md)*